drzax/dotfiles/README.md

 My OSX / Ubuntu dotfiles.

-This is a fork of [Ben Alman's dotfiles](https://github.com/cowboy/dotfiles). with minor modifications for my personal preferences.
+This is a fork of [Ben Alman's dotfiles](https://github.com/cowboy/dotfiles). with modifications for my personal preferences and workflows.

 ## How the "dotfiles" command works

 When [dotfiles][dotfiles] is run for the first time, it does a few things:

-1. In Ubuntu, Git is installed if necessary via APT (it's already there in OSX).
-2. This repo is cloned into your user directory, under `~/.dotfiles`.
+1. This repo is cloned into your user directory, under `~/.dotfiles`.
-3. Files in `/copy` are copied into `~/`. ([read more](#the-copy-step)\)
+2. Files in `/copy` are copied into `~/`. ([read more](#the-copy-step)\)
-4. Files in `/link` are symlinked into `~/`. ([read more](#the-link-step)\)
+3. Files in `/link` are symlinked into `~/`. ([read more](#the-link-step)\)
-5. You are prompted to choose scripts in `/init` to be executed.
+4. You are prompted to choose scripts in `/init` to be executed.
 The installer attempts to only select relevant scripts, based on the detected OS and the script filename.
-6. Your chosen init scripts are executed (in alphanumeric order, hence the funky names). ([read more](#the-init-step)\)
+5. Your chosen init scripts are executed (in alphanumeric order, hence the funky names). ([read more](#the-init-step)\)

-On subsequent runs, step 1 is skipped, step 2 just updates the already-existing repo, and step 5 remembers what you selected the last time.
+On subsequent runs, step 1 just updates the already-existing repo, and step 4 remembers what you selected the last time.
 The other steps are the same.

 ### Other subdirectories